jekelly/gruvboxvs/README.md

 ﻿# Gruvbox for VS

-A port of jdinhify's [VS Code gruvbox theme](https://github.com/jdinhify/vscode-theme-gruvbox/) to Visual Studio.
+A port of jdinhify's [VS Code gruvbox theme](https://github.com/jdinhify/vscode-theme-gruvbox/) to Visual Studio, which in turn was inspired by morhetz' original [gruvbox](https://github.com/morhetz/gruvbox) theme for Vim.

 Ported using the [theme-converter-for-vs](https://github.com/microsoft/theme-converter-for-vs).